EstherOlabisi/Bioinformatics-work/Supervised Learning - Predicting CVD/Readme.md

 ## Script
 This directory contains the master shell script to run the python scripts developed for this project.
 The python scripts are in the same directory.
 - Classification_models.py: processes input data, produces results for the classification models, and generates input data for the next python script.
-    * To explore what each argument represents, type or copy and paste the following in your command line:
-    ```
-    python3 classification_models.py --help
-    ```
 - Learning_curves.py: takes the output from classification_models.py as its input and produces learning curve plots in png format.
 The figures will be stored in your current working directory.
-    * To explore what each argument represents, type or copy and paste the following in your command line:
+- To explore what the arguments represents, type or copy and paste the following in your command line:
     ```
+    python3 classification_models.py --help
     python3 learning_curves.py --help
     ```